Perl-Toolchain-Gang/toolchain-site/berlin-consensus.md

-Before releasing a stable, indexed version to CPAN, authors should release a non-indexed, developer release to CPAN and monitor the [CPAN Testers Matrix](http://matrix.cpantesters.org/) results to unsure nothing is broken across major operating systems or versions of Perl.
+Before releasing a stable, indexed version to CPAN, authors should release a non-indexed, developer release to CPAN and monitor the [CPAN Testers Matrix](http://matrix.cpantesters.org/) results to ensure that nothing is broken across major operating systems or versions of Perl.
 (N.B. typically 36 to 48 hours is sufficient for good coverage.)